 Our lives are so intertwined with everyday domestic appliances, that when things go wrong, it can be difficult to manage.

 Domestic appliance insurance aims to offer you peace of mind that you can get your appliances fixed or replaced quickly, but is it suitable for you?

 We take a closer look at home appliance insurance, including what’s covered and how it differs from contents insurance and warranties.

 Many homeowners and tenants realise the importance of contents insurance, which gives you peace of mind in the event of damage or theft.

-Typically expensive appliances in your home will fall under your contents insurance in the event of damage or theft, but what happens if they break down?
+The appliances in your home will typically fall under your contents insurance in the event of damage or theft, but what happens if they break down?

 In this instance, you will either need to replace the appliance or pay the manufacturer to repair your product – two expensive options that could leave you significantly out of pocket.

 Home appliance insurance aims to plug the gap between household insurance and appliance warranties.

 For a fixed fee per month, you can cover your domestic appliances the same way you cover the contents of your home in the event of theft or damage.